 Mandoline Slicer – Warning!!!
 This is SHARP.
 Please don’t say you weren’t warned.
 I was warned too, with the numerous reviews on Amazon stating how sharp it is and to be careful.
 Guess what, I got nicked quite a few times at the beginning.
 Now, of course, if you used the safety guard it comes with, you really wouldn’t have this problem.
 Its just not very functional in that depending on what you’re cutting, the fruit/vegetable doesn’t fit properly into the safety guard.
 Its also lots faster to cut without it.

 Mini Prep Bowls – These bowls come in pretty handy when you are getting ingredients ready.
 I use especially like to use them when I am making a recipe with eggs.
-I would crack an egg into one before adding that egg to my recipe to ensure the egg isn’t spoilt.
+I would crack an egg into one before adding that egg to my recipe to ensure the egg has not gone bad.

 KitchenAid Whisk – Other than the obvious uses of beating eggs, or mixing ingredients together, I’ve used this as an alternative to using a pastry knife when making the crumb topping for my apple pie and even when I make pie crusts.
 Its really good at making the crumbly mix of cold butter and flour.

 Instant Pot Duo Nova – I am not much of a user of a pressure cooking.
 As much as I own three (yes, three) slow cookers, I really don’t use them much since I’m not much of a stew and soup person.
 I got this 8qt only because it was on sale and I figured I’d try it.
 It makes really great ribs and with the help of my parents I have figured out how to make my mom’s soup.